BlinkID/blinkid-android/README.md

 **Combined recognizers** should be used with [`DocumentVerificationActivity`](#documentVerifyUiComponent) or [`BlinkIdActivity`](#blinkidUiComponent).
 They manage scanning of multiple document sides in the single camera opening and guide the user through the scanning process.
 Some combined recognizers support scanning of multiple document types, but only one document type can be scanned at a time.

 ### <a name="blinkidRecognizer"></a> BlinkID recognizer
-The [`BlinkIdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) scans and extracts data from the front side of the US driver license or ID.
+The [`BlinkIdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) scans and extracts data from the front side of the supported document.
-You can find the list of the currently supported US documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
+You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

 The [`BlinkIdRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).

 ### <a name="blinkidCombinedRecognizer"></a> BlinkID combined recognizer
-Use [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) for scanning both sides of the US driver license and ID.
-First, it scans and extracts data from the front, then scans and extracts data from the barcode on the back, and finally, combines results from both sides.
-The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the barcode on the back.
+Use [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) for scanning both sides of the supported document.
+First, it scans and extracts data from the front, then scans and extracts data from the back, and finally, combines results from both sides.
+The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) also performs data matching and returns a flag if the extracted data captured from the front side matches the data from the back.
-You can find the list of the currently supported US documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
+You can find the list of the currently supported documents [here](https://github.com/BlinkID/blinkid-android/blob/master/documentation/BlinkIDRecognizer.md).
 We will continue expanding this recognizer by adding support for new document types in the future.
 Star this repo to stay updated.

 The [`BlinkIdCombinedRecognizer`](https://blinkid.github.io/blinkid-android/com/microblink/entities/recognizers/blinkid/generic/BlinkIdCombinedRecognizer.html) works best with the [`BlinkIdActivity` and `BlinkIdOverlayController`](#blinkidUiComponent).